 Do you have to live in Wylie to get a card at our library?
 (No!
 We do not have a residency requirement.
-Kids need to have a parent/guardian come with a picture ID and something with their current address on it to set up an account.)
+Kids need to have a parent/guardian come with a picture ID to set up an account.)

 The Children's Area